breatheco-de/content/src/content/lesson/user-stories-examples.md

 ---
-title: "Creating User Stories: Learn with User stories examples"
+title: "Creating User Stories: Learn with User Stories Examples"
 subtitle: "Before heading towards development, We need a strategy (User Stories).
 Find and learn here with user stories examples.
 It is the most undervalued activity in the software development cycle and it accounts for 70% of the reasons that projects are not delivered on time."
 cover: "https://ucarecdn.com/980ce2e0-b73e-4019-8e97-3510e3028e10/"